aosabook/500lines/pedometer/chapter.md

 Finally!
 The step counting portion of our step counting app.

-The measure steps method counts the positive edges (the peaks) and the negative edges (the troughs) through the count_edges method, and then simply sets the @steps veriable to the average of the two.
+The measure steps method counts the positive edges (the peaks) and the negative edges (the troughs) through the count_edges method, and then simply sets the @steps variable to the average of the two.
 The count_edges method takes a boolean parameter to determine whether we're counting peaks or troughs.
 The method iterates through each point in our parser's @filtered_data attribute to count steps.
 At the start of the method, we instantiate the following variables:

 * count is used to keep track of the step count as we interate through our loop.
 This is, obviously, initialized to 0.
 * index_last_steps keeps the index of the step before the one we're on when looping through @filtered_data.
 * threshold uses the THRESHOLD constant but toggles between negative/positive depending on whether we're counting peaks or troughs.
 If we're counting peaks, we want a positive threshold above the x-axis.
 If we're counting troughs, we want a negative threshold below the x-axis.
 * min_interval is the minimum number of samples between steps.
 This is used to prevent counting steps that are impossibly close together.

 Let's take a closer look at the loop.
 We loop through filtered_data, keeping track of the value of each point in data, and the index in i.
-If our point value, data, is greater than or at the threshold and our previous point was below, then we've crossed the threshold in the positive y direction.
+If our point value, data, is greater than or at the threshold and our previous point was below, then we're crossing the threshold in the positive y direction.
 We can count a step here, as long as the last step was not counted too close to this one.
 We determine this by comparing the difference between our current index and the index of the last step, if it exists, to our min_interval variable.
 If we're far enough away, we count our step by incrementing count, and set the index_last_step to the current index.
 The method returns the value in count as the total steps taken.

 There we have it, the step counting portion of our program.